mtr/extract-npm-dep-info/README.md

 # extract-npm-dep-info
-Extract information about you npm dependencies, including versions and license texts.
+Extract information about your npm dependencies, including versions and license texts.